Chapter 9: Warriors Returning to Our Senses

 Draft from Chapter 7: (The first-person draft)

 A car is pulling up to me at the checkpoint.
 Looks like another Iraqi local.
 Middle-aged, male.
-I lean my head head down to the passenger-side window, point to my M4 and ask, “Ayu 'aslihatin?” <any weapons?> He shakes his head no. I point to the glove compartment and say, “Aiftah hadha” <open this>.
+I lean my head down to the passenger side window, point to my M4 and ask, “Ayu 'aslihatin?” <any weapons?> .
+He shakes his head no. I point to the glove compartment and say, “Aiftah hadha”.
 He seems confused.
-My eyes scan around, waiting for him to respond—wait, what is that?
-Is that a rifle barrel sticking out from under the passenger seat?
-Ahh shit.
-I think.
-C’mon dude, why not just say something?
-A voice in my head says "He’s not a threat.
+My eyes scan around while I wait for him to respond.
+Wait, what is that?
+Is that a rifle barrel poking out from under the passenger seat?
+Ahh shit, c’mon dude, why not just say something?
+A voice in my head says ‘He’s not a threat.
 He looks like he's a father.
-Let him go to his work or his family" Another voice says "What if I’m wrong?
-What if he shoots someone on my team?"
+Let him go to his family’.
+Another voice says “What if I’m wrong?
+What if he shoots someone on my team?”
 I notice he looks worried.
-I raise my rifle, point it at him, and shout down the road to my squad leader “Need some help here!”
+I raise my rifle, point it at him and shout down the road to my squad leader, 'Need some help here!'

 Revised draft after applying the Seven Sensory Recall Questions:

 A car pulls up to the checkpoint.
 The afternoon air is so hot it smells hot.
 Looks like another Iraqi local.
 Middle-aged.
 Male.
-My flak jacket presses against my uniform.
-My brown undershirt is damp with sweat underneath it.
+My flak jacket presses into my uniform.
+My brown undershirt is soaked with sweat underneath it.
 I lean my head down to the passenger side window.
-“Ayu 'aslihatin?” <any weapons?> I ask .
-He shakes his head no. He keeps staring straight ahead.
+“Ayu 'aslihatin?”
+I ask .
+He shakes his head no, eyes locked forward, staring out the windshield.
 I point to the glove compartment.
-“Aiftah hadha”, <open this>.
-He seems confused— my eyes scan around waiting for him to respond—wait, what is that?
-Is that the tip of a rifle sticking out from under the passenger seat?
+“Aiftah hadha”.
+He seems confused.
+My eyes scan around waiting for him to respond...wait, what is that?
+Is that the tip of a rifle poking out from under the passenger seat?
 Ahh shit.
 It is.
 My heart starts pounding.
 C'mon dude, why not just say something?
 I notice a faint trembling in his rigid body.
-Tingles crop up on my arms.
+Tingles crawl up my arms.
 He's afraid of me.
 The power I have over this old man is suddenly clear.
 A voice in my head says "He’s not a threat.
 He's probably a father.
-Let him go on to his work or his family".
+Let him go to his family".
 Another voice says “What if I’m wrong?
 What if he shoots someone on my team?”
-He's starting to look more worried.
-I raise my M4 and point it at him—Dammit this feels wrong.
-But what choice do I have?— turning my head down the road I shout “Need some help here!”
+He's starting to look more tense and worried.
+I raise my M4 and point it at him.
+Dammit this feels wrong.
+But what choice do I have?
+Turning my head down the road, I shout, “Need some help here!”

 Why This Process Matters